corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/secure-coding-guidelines.md

 # Security best practices

 Corda is designed to be secure by default.
-However, the platform cannot create a secure environment on its own - you need to follow security best practices when developing CorDapps and using the Corda network.
+However, the platform cannot create a secure environment on its own - you need to follow security best practices when developing CorDapps.

 This topic explains:
 * Why you should write secure CorDapps, even if you trust the counterparties you transact with.